apecloud/kubeblocks/docs/user_docs/resource-scheduling/resource-scheduling.md

 ### Spread evenly as much as possible

 You can configure the pod affinity as "Preferred" if you want the pods of the cluster to be deployed in different topological domains, but do not want deployment failure due to failing to meet distribution requirements.
-The example below creates and sets the cluster to be deployed across nodes as much as possible.
+The example below creates and sets a cluster to be deployed evenly across nodes as much as possible.

 ```bash
 kbcli cluster create --topology-keys kubernetes.io/hostname --pod-anti-affinity Preferred